2022 Oslo shooting: Investigation

+At a press conference on 25 June 2022, the police said that they believe the attack could have been motivated by anti-LGBT hate and intended to target Oslo Pride.

-Matapour's lawyer John Christian Elden said they have suspended the interrogations because Matapour is afraid that the police are manipulating it.
-Elden told Aftenposten that Matapour is afraid that the police will switch the recorded tapes and demands that everything must be written down.
-Elden confirmed that Matapour will be interrogated on Sunday morning, though it was later confirmed that he refused to appear for questioning, adding an additional demand—that his interrogation be made public in its entirety.
+Matapour's lawyer John Christian Elden said they suspended police interrogations because Matapour is afraid that the police are manipulating them.
+Elden told Aftenposten that Matapour is afraid that the police will switch the recorded tapes and demand that everything must be written down.
+Zaniar Matapour refused to appear for questioning, adding an additional demand—that his interrogation be made public in its entirety.